-Laura Krabill Kheshgi will graduate in June 2016 with a DMD degree from Southern Illinois School of Dental Medicine in Alton, Illinois (greater St. Louis area).
-Following graduation, she and her husband, Tarik Kheshgi, plan to move back to Laura’s hometown of Tiskilwa, Illinois, where she attended Willow Springs Mennonite Church.
+Laura Krabill Kheshgi graduated in June 2016 with a DMD degree from Southern Illinois School of Dental Medicine in Alton, Illinois (greater St. Louis area).
+Following graduation, she and her husband, Tarik Kheshgi, moved back to Laura’s hometown of Tiskilwa, Illinois, where she attended Willow Springs Mennonite Church.
 Laura is a 2012 graduate of Goshen College with a degree in Biology.
 One of the formative experiences during her Goshen College experience was her Study Service Term (SST) in Tanzania in East Africa where she volunteered at a rural dental clinic.
-Thus, beginning in October 2016, Laura and Tarik plan to spend 9-10 months doing voluntary service work in Tanzania.
+Thus, Laura and Tarik spent 9 months doing voluntary service work in Tanzania beginning in October 2016.
 In a country where there is one dentist for every 150,000 people, many persons believe they have no choice but to live life in severe dental pain, which makes it very difficult to eat, speak, work and sleep.
-Laura will provide volunteer dental care in Arusha and Shirati, Tanzania.
-She is excited about the opportunity to serve the global community while gaining a deeper understanding of other cultures.
+Laura provided volunteer dental care in Arusha, Tanzania.
+Laura reported about her experience at Annual Gathering 2017 at Laurelville.

 Indigo Miller, RN, BSN

 Sexual and reproductive health knowledge project in Tanzania